Toggle: English / Spanish

-Other, less common causes of tricuspid regurgitation include:
+Less common causes of tricuspid regurgitation include:

 The health care provider may find abnormalities when gently pressing with the hand (palpating) on your chest.
-The doctor may also feel a pulse over your liver.
+The provider may also feel a pulse over your liver.
 The physical exam may show liver and spleen swelling.

 or may show enlargement of the right side of the heart.
 Doppler echocardiography or right-sided may be used to measure blood pressure inside the heart and lungs.

 Other tests, such as CT scan or MRI of the chest (heart), may reveal enlargement of the right side of the heart and other changes.

 Treatment may not be needed if there are few or no symptoms.
 You may need to go to the hospital to diagnose and treat severe symptoms.

 Swelling and other symptoms of heart failure may be managed with medicines that help remove fluids from the body (diuretics).